One Archer Lane

 No analysis available

-11 of 20 current MLS listings include the STEFRA (steel frame) construction_materials flag, while none of the public remarks explicitly reference 'steel frame'.
-The evidence is moderate and based on multiple MLS checkbox entries rather than explicit textual confirmation in remarks, so confidence is set to a moderate level (0.72) with possible agent copy/paste noted.
+11 of 20 current MLS listings include the 'STEFRA' (steel frame) checkbox, but none of the public remarks reference 'steel frame' or similar phrasing.
+This is moderate, implied evidence from MLS entries rather than explicit confirmation in remarks.

 No analysis available